Variance of operators and derivations: Commutators of functions of subnormal operators

 If the set of completely bounded maps $T_r$ on $\bh$ ($0<r<1$) is bounded, then it has a limit point, say $T$, in the weak* topology (which the space of all completely bounded maps on $\bh$ carries as a dual space, see e.g. \cite[1.5.14 (4)]{BLM}). $T$ commutes with left and right multiplications by elements of $\com{(a)}$ (since all $T_r$ do).
-From (\ref{100}) and (\ref{101}) we see that
+Since $f$ is continuous, $\|f_r(a)-f(a)\|\stackrel{r\to1}{\longrightarrow}0$ (this holds already if $a$ is replaced by its minimal normal extension).
+Then from (\ref{100}) we see that $[f(a),x]=T([a,x])$, hence